High Watch campus buildings

 Our Facilitators

-High Watch has five certified Equus Effect facilitators: David Sonatore, Donna Hoskins, Kim Cognato, Allison Gennings, and Sheree Surdam.
+High Watch has five certified Equine Assisted Learning Program facilitators: David Sonatore, Donna Hoskins, Kim Cognato, Allison Gennings, and Sheree Surdam.
 The skilled facilitators are also joined by High Watchโ€™s Hope House program participants who assist as horse handlers during the sessions and provide daily care for the exceptional herd of horses.
 The herd consists of Hiro, Victory, Star, Moon, and Beau.
 Guests who come to the program are also greeted by the lovely farm dogs Scout and Teddy, who bring joy and comfort to all who visit Joy Farm.

 Donna Hoskins, APRN